tomodachi-north/cobol-podcast-player/README.md

 episodes every Friday covering Apple, AI, and the broader tech industry.

-The spark came from **episode 478, "Humano Cachorroide"**, in which Rambo jokingly asked whether any listener was tuning into the show using COBOL.
-That offhand question was too good to leave unanswered — so this player exists to make the joke real: listen to ADT (and any other podcast) straight from a COBOL terminal program.
+The spark came from **episode 478, "Humano Cachorroide"**, in which Rambo asked whether any listener was tuning into the show using COBOL.
+That offhand question was too good to leave unanswered — so this player exists to make the ask real: listen to ADT (and any other podcast) straight from a COBOL terminal program.
 It ships pre-configured with the ADT feed as its default show.

 ---